-Seattle would spend $636 million over 7 years under school-levy plan
+Seattle would spend $636 million over 7 years under education-levy plan

 - King County sheriff's detective who pulled gun on motorcyclist is suspended WATCH

-- A NOAA ship crashed in Seattle's Lake Washington Ship Canal Monday.
-Here's what we know.
+- NOAA ship crashes in Seattle's Lake Washington Ship Canal

 - In a new clash over Seattle camps, protesters try to block cleanup of Ravenna encampment